Today, Coin98 will show you how to:

-In addition, you can also go to the Send section on the main interface, then select the Cardano wallet you want to send from.
+In addition, you can also click Send on the main interface, then select the Polygon wallet you want to send from.

-- The gas fee for each transaction is paid with ADA, approximately 0.013 ADA.
+- The gas fee for each transaction is paid with MATIC, approximately 0.00063 MATIC.

 - The default gas fee on the Coin98 Super App has been set at the standard rate that offers the most optimized speed at a reasonable cost.

 Lending is a money market that allows you to deposit your assets in order to receive interest.
-Some of the most prominent lending protocols on Cardano are Liqwid, Kitty Party...
+AAVE and QiDAO are two of the most prominent Polygon-based lending platforms.

 AAVE is a liquidity-based Lending protocol.
 Originated as a decentralized peer-to-peer lending platform (ETHLend), Aave revamped to a pool-based one.

 Instead of forming a direct relationship between lenders and borrowers, Aave involves the participation of both through liquidity pools, thus diversifying the options and automating the process.
 Aave provides borrowers with not only the conventional overcollateralized loans, but also the Flash Loans.

 Another notable money market candidate on Polygon is Mai Finance.
 Mai Finance provides a way for you to keep your crypto and still be able to spend its value.
 That means you're able to borrow stablecoins without having to sell your crypto assets, and do so at 0% interest.